Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Metrics/2020-04-02-From_Word_Embedding_To_Document_Distances.md

 ---

-This is a brief summary of paper for me to study and organize it, [From word embeddings to document distances.
-Kusner et al. ICML 2015](https://dl.acm.org/doi/10.5555/3045118.3045221) I read and studied.
+This is a brief summary of paper for me to study and organize it, [From word embeddings to document distances (Kusner et al., ICML 2015)](https://dl.acm.org/doi/10.5555/3045118.3045221) I read and studied.
 {% include MathJax.html %}

 WMD use word embeddings to calculate the distance so that it can calculate even though there is no common word.
 The assumption is that similar words should have similar vectors.